 The wooden houses

-In certain places in Södermalm, you can still find the typical small wooden workers houses from the 18th and 19th century.
-Often painted in colors like red and yellow, they’re very photogenic.
+In certain places in Södermalm, you can still find the typical small wooden workers' houses from the 18th and 19th centuries.
+Often painted in colors like red and yellow, they're very photogenic and taking some photos of them is one of the free things to do in Stockholm.

 Bergsprängargränd, Mäster Persgränd and Master Mikaels Grata